madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 **Finding:**
 Delivery performance varies enormously by provider.
 FedEx has a perfect 100% delivery success rate across all 14,346 shipments.
 DHL performs reasonably at 78.47%, with 948 shipments returned.
 Bluedart is a severe outlier: only 1 of 2,392 shipments (0.04%) shows as successfully delivered, with 79% returned and another 499 stuck in "Shipped" status unresolved.
 This is either a critical fulfillment failure specific to Bluedart or a data and tracking integration issue with that provider, and warrants immediate investigation given the risk to customer experience.

+**Suggestion:**
+Immediately escalate the Bluedart relationship for review, either to resolve a critical fulfilment issue or correct a data/tracking integration problem, and consider temporarily rerouting shipments through FedEx or DHL until resolved.

 #### Q16: What is the return rate by product category?